 Naturally, companies will look both internally and externally to reduce costs in response, whether that’s by delaying works, reducing headcounts or cutting expenditure along the supply chain.
 The best likely answer?
 Innovation.

-Download our article: 'Future forward operations: Putting innovation at the top of the offshore agenda and maximising return' and learn more about how intelligent approaches to innovating and finding new ways of working can offer operators a solution to ensure maximum return from any investment.
+Download our article: ‘Future forward operations: Putting innovation at the top of the offshore agenda and maximising returns’ and learn more about how intelligent approaches to innovating and finding new ways of working can offer operators a solution to ensure maximum return from any investment.